On this page:

 Professional development is a valued aspect of the Internship Program.
 In this vein, interns are required to attend the Ohio Psychological Association (OPA) annual conference as a group on the first day of the 3-day conference.
 At their own discretion, interns are encouraged to attend other days of the conference utilizing their professional leave time.
 Interns are also encouraged to submit posters for presentation at OPA, which some interns have done in recent years, one having been chosen for top recognition honor.
 Interns are also encouraged to attend APA or other national or regional conferences or association meetings.
 Financial assistance may be available.
 Two other didactic opportunities are especially noteworthy: 1) the executive director of Ohio State Board Psychology and 2) the executor director and the director of professional affairs for the Ohio Psychological Association are annually invited didactic Internship Program presenters.

 Interns are also required and /or encouraged to attend other educational or professional forums to further their scholarly learning, and professional development and networking.
 Interns are required, at least once, to attend Dayton Area Psychological Association (DAPA) meetings to facilitate professional networking, and to also expose interns to local community psychologists who might serve as potential case conference discussants.
 DAPA openly welcomes intern participation without dues/cost, except for meals.
-WSU, as well as SOPP, regularly sponsor workshops or community forums that are of potential special interest to interns, and efforts are made to try to facilitate intern attendance without direct cost to them.
+Wright State, as well as SOPP, regularly sponsor workshops or community forums that are of potential special interest to interns, and efforts are made to try to facilitate intern attendance without direct cost to them.

 Each intern is required to participate in case conferences, which is a group supervision and clinical learning activity.
 The case conference is a progressive sequence of case presentations that runs across the training year, usually scheduled on Wednesday mornings.
 Each intern will present a minimum of three cases to their intern peers, Training Director, and select others during the year.
 Case presentation will be 2 hours in duration, with the intern presenter responsible for time management.
 The intern may select any case from his/her internal or external caseload.
 The intern is responsible for obtaining any and all required consents required by law, supervisor, or rotations before presenting the case.
 An approved Authorization Form is available for this purpose.
 All interns are required to comply with the APA Ethical Principles and Code of Conduct, Ohio law, and relevant professional guidelines.
 Case conferences will be evaluated in writing by intern peers and supervisors, and formative feedback will be provided.
 For the case conference including a discussant, and any subsequent case conferences, the intern presenter must receive an overall expected level rating for successful completion.